Turn up the volume: Listening to phase transitions in hot dark sectors: Conclusions

 We have explored the dependence of this dilution effect on the properties of the mediator (specifically its mass, lifetime, decoupling temperature and self-interactions) and the dark sector temperature.
 We have extended previous works on the topic by considering a period of cannibalism, during which the energy in the dark sector decreases through number-changing processes.
 Such cannibalism can significantly reduce the resulting dilution factors and thereby extend the range of mediator lifetimes, for which GW signals may be observable.

 To apply our findings to a realistic scenario, we have considered a dark sector describing the spontaneous breaking of a new $U(1)_\mathrm{D}$ gauge symmetry with a dark Higgs field and a dark photon as field content.
 In the parameter regions where a strong first-order phase transition is predicted, the lightest dark sector particle is the dark Higgs boson, while the dark photon obtains a mass larger than the dark sector temperature at bubble nucleation.
 If the dark sector temperature is equal to the SM temperature, the predicted GW signals are below the sensitivity of next-generation GW observatories such as LISA or the Einstein Telescope.
 However, temperature ratios of order 2 are sufficient to boost the GW signal above the expected level of noise.
 The subsequent dilution of the signal due to entropy injection remains small provided the dark Higgs bosons decay sufficiently quickly after the phase transition.
 We find that the interesting regions of parameter space span several orders of magnitude in the dark Higgs lifetime.
 Further regions of parameter space are expected to open up when extending our analysis to the case that the dark Higgs bosons decay before they become non-relativistic.
+The code used to obtain our results is publicly available as \textsc{TransitionListener} at \url{https://github.com/tasicarl/TransitionListener}.

 We emphasize that our calculation of the actual GW signals and the resulting signal-to-noise ratios is rather simplified and could be improved in a number of ways, for example by considering the percolation temperature instead of the nucleation temperature or by including effects such as bubble filtering or the production of heavy particles during bubble expansion.
 Nevertheless, our central findings are independent of these approximations: The enhancements that we find for large dark sector temperatures and the dilution factors that we calculate are independent of the details of the phase transition and can equally be applied to more refined calculations.
 Our largely model-independent treatment facilitates the transfer of our results to different settings.